Real Estate Scams & Secrets

 The only way to know if you can expand it is to get proper planning permission approval from the Mairie, and double-check it at the Mairie in person.
 If you don’t want to wait for that, you can get the urban planning certificate within one month max.

-Here’s a list of lies agents will tell you.
+Agents have certain things they tell potential buyers, to manipulate and mislead them.
+You’ll hear them again and again, so it’s important that you recognize them for what they are.
+Here’s the list of lies agents will tell you.
 Learn and protect yourself so you don’t fall for them.

 Builder / Developer / Property Dealer Secrets